mnbvcxz010308/danielfrg.com/content/blog/2018/11/books.md

 author: Vipin G S
 ---

-These are the some of the books I read in 2018.
+These are some of the books I read in 2018.

 1. Sidhartha - Hermann Hesse
 2. The Stranger - Albert Camus